Go to Homepage Download

 6. HideAway will keep your wifi connection secure when you're connecting to public wifi spots while using non secure websites and email.

-USA, Australia, Czech Republic, UK, Netherlands, Germany, France, Switzerland, Finland, Canada, Japan, Singapore, New Zealand, Denmark, Belgium, Austria, HongKong, Italy, India, Ireland, UAE, UKraine, Norway, Spain, Sweden so far.
-If you want to connect to a country which is not listed, let us know at support@firetrust.com.
+USA, Australia, Czech Republic, UK, Netherlands, Germany, France, Switzerland, Finland, Canada, Japan, Singapore, New Zealand, Denmark, Belgium, Austria, HongKong, Italy, India, Ireland, UAE, UKraine, Norway, Spain, Sweden and many more.
+If you want to connect to a country which is not listed, let us know at [email protected].

 No, your license key details are your own.
-But you can use it on unlimited devices.
+But you can use it on unlimited devices that you own.

-Pre-set rules (or channels) are rules we've set up for you for the most popular services.
-Simply enable the services you require to start using them.
-Custom Rules let you define your own rules with multiple filters inside each rule for filtering traffic.
+Preset rules are rules we've set up for you for the most popular services/apps Simply enable the services you require to start using them.
+Custom Rules let you define your own rules for filtering traffic.

 The exclude my email rule solves 2 problems.